What should I do if my IRA contribution exceeded the maximum amount allowed?

 How is my Roth IRA distribution taxed?

-You must treat all of your Roth IRAs as a single Roth IRA for purposes of determining the tax treatment of your distribution(s).
+You must treat all your Roth IRAs as a single Roth IRA for purposes of determining the tax treatment of your distribution(s).
 All distributions are deemed to come from: Roth IRA contributions first, Roth IRA conversions second, and Roth IRA earnings third.

 Roth IRA contributions are not deductible and, therefore, are not subject to income tax upon distribution.